tomeshnet/toronto-community-network-docs/src/operations/finances.md

 The purpose of this document is to describe the financial status and processes of the Toronto Community Network.

 ## Introduction
-The Toronto Community Network is a community project that current does not have its own independent legal entity or bank accounts, and relies on its fiscal hosting partners to provide fiscal administration capacity.
+The Toronto Community Network is a community project that current does not have its own independent legal entity or bank accounts, and relies on trustees to provide fiscal administration capacity.
 Aside from out-of-pocket spendings from some of our members, our current financing comes from one single grant from the [Internet Society](https://www.internetsociety.org) administering through [Free Geek Toronto](https://www.freegeektoronto.org).

 ## Internet Society Grant